networknt/light-doc/content/en/architecture/cga-fga.md

 ### Custom Claims

 As you can see,  the scopes verification is done by the framework at the technical level.
 For most services, this is not enough.
 Specific fine-grained authorization might be necessary within the business context.
 Unlike the scope/endpoint level of authorization, this level of authorization must happen within the business context that means it might be different per service.
-To implement this level of authorization, it is recommended implementing with middleware handlers like other cross-cutting concerns in the light platform.
+To implement this level of authorization, it is recommended implementing with middleware handlers like other cross-cutting concerns in Light.
 In this case, the fine-grained authorization handler(s) will be wired in after the technical middleware handlers and before the business handler.

 Strictly speaking, the scopes are part of the custom claims; however, it is kind of standard in the OAuth 2.0 implementation although it is not defined in the OAuth 2.0 specification.